 Natural Hazards Detection System

-The Program allows companies to demonstrate that their technology is both fit for purpose and offers value for money, while also enabling emergency management agencies to evaluate their suitability to address identified challenges.
-Challenges have been developed by NSW Government agencies, with a focus on fire and flood detection.
+The NHDS Program allows companies to demonstrate that their technology is both fit for purpose and offers value for money, while also enabling emergency management agencies to evaluate their suitability to address identified challenges.
+The challenges were developed by NSW Government agencies, with a focus on fire and flood detection.

 The NSW Government is committed to advancing innovative technologies to enhance natural hazard detection, aligning with Recommendation 5 of the NSW Bushfire Inquiry (2020) and Recommendation 2 of the NSW Flood Inquiry (2022).
 Both inquiries highlight the importance of using new detection technologies to mitigate the impact of natural hazards by delivering timely warnings.